New LP-based Upper Bounds in the Rate-vs.-Distance Problem for Linear Codes: New Linear Programs

-In the rest of this section we examine the strength and consequences of some components of $\DelsarteLinCubeNoParams$.
-A pleasing observation is that $\DelsarteLinCubeNoParams$ captures duality, a key feature of linear codes.
+In the rest of this section, we examine the strength and consequences of some components of $\DelsarteLinCubeNoParams$.
 We also discuss two modifications that may be helpful in the search for asymptotic results.